 The governing body work incredibly hard.
-Full Governing Body meetings are where the majority of work is done and are held once every half term.
-The subcommittees meet termly.
-To date, no committee meeting has had to be cancelled or postponed due to lack of attendance.
+Full Governing Body meetings are where the majority of work is done and are held on the first Wednesday of every month in school.

-The governors are part of the school’s leadership and management team.
+The governors are part of the school's leadership and management team.
 Their role is to support and to challenge.
-They visit the school during the term to see what is happening, to monitor strategies and our progress against the School Development Plan.
-They hold the headteacher to account for all aspects of the school’s performance.
+They visit the school during the term to see what is happening, to monitor strategies and to hold the school to account re our progress against the School Development Plan.
+They also hold the headteacher to account for all aspects of the school's performance.

 The governing body has a responsibility to avoid any conflict between their business and their personal interest.
-A register of business interests is kept in school – please contact the head teacher should you need to see this.
-One of our current governors is a member of other educational establishment governing body (see the governing body membership list in the link above).
+A register of business interests is kept in school - please contact the head teacher should you need to see this.
+One of our current governors is a member of other educational establishment governing body.

 Roles and Responsibilities of the Governing Body